sblattj/Scyther/README.md

    The ordering of this morphe is Knight -> Rook -> Bishop -> Knight -> Rook -> Bishop ... etc

-   The computer only think about four moves deep, have fun and try to win!
+   The computer only thinks about four moves deep, have fun and try to win!

-        (I help you by showing where captures are)
+   If you want more of a challenge, remove showing where captures are.
 ```